 God Himself came as a vulnerable newborn, Langberg told those in attendance Friday.
 “If we are to be a body of Christ . . . we are to be a refuge for the vulnerable, not a place of exploitation.”

-Langberg and other leading advocates for abuse survivors and church reform spoke to about 175 people gathered at Judson University for the pre-conference geared toward equipping leaders.
+Langberg and other leading advocates for abuse survivors and church reform spoke to about 175 people gathered at Universidad Judson for the pre-conference geared toward equipping leaders.
 About 230 are expected today for the conference, focusing on healing for those wounded by the church or Christian leaders.

 Many of those assembled for the two-day event have experienced church hurt or abuse at the hands of church leaders—and were profoundly impacted by Friday’s event.